Home > Jesus is God in Mark's Gospel

 Daniel 7:13–14 "I saw in the night-visions, and, behold, there came with the clouds of heaven one like unto a son of man, and he came even to the ancient of days, and they brought him near before him.
 And there was given him dominion, and glory, and a kingdom, that all the peoples, nations, and languages should serve him: his dominion is an everlasting dominion, which shall not pass away, and his kingdom that which shall not be destroyed."

-In a 1st-century Jewish context, this title was a claim to a divine, heavenly figure who receives worship and an everlasting kingdom.
+In this 1st-century Jewish context, this title was a claim to a divine, heavenly figure who receives worship and an everlasting kingdom.